-A student missing a test is required to contact the 'Student Experience - Academic (MBA) office' and obtain an official approval of relief if he or she wishes to avoid getting a zero (0) grade for the test.
+A student missing a test is required to contact the 'Student Experience - Academic (MBA) office' and obtain an official approval of relief to avoid getting a zero (0) grade for the test.
 If the 'Student Experience - Academic (MBA) office' adjudicates that relief be provided, the student will be able to write an alternate test, in lieu of the missed test, during the final exam period at the end of the term.

-While the combined weight of the two term tests is 55%, the test in which the student's percentage mark is higher will form 30% of the student's final grade with the other test forming the remaining 25%.
+While the combined weight of the two term tests is 45%, the test in which the student's percentage mark is higher will form 25% of the student's final grade with the other test forming the remaining 20%.
 This re-weighting is still applicable if an alternate test is written in lieu of a missed test.